Auto Insurance Claim Advice

 Small Claims Court

 If you lose, you can choose a small claims court appeal.
 Small claims courts are courts of limited jurisdiction.
-They have been created to speed up the process for lesser amount claims and lawsuits.
-This also means that their judgments can be appeal as a matter of right.
+They have been created to speed up the process for claims of lesser amount and lawsuits.
+This also means that their judgments can be appealed as a matter of right.

 The good thing about appeals is that the higher court will do a “de novo” review of the case.
 This means they will look at everything again (not just questions of fact or questions of law) and make a new decision based solely on their own interpretation of the facts.

-As you can see, appealing can be very difficult (if you do not know how to write a legal brief, you are in for a surprise), and expensive.
-If you are thinking about appealing, you must talk to an attorney about all your rights and to see even if your case is worth appealing.
-Sometimes you will lose more on attorney fees than you will get from a judgment.
+As you can see, appealing can be very difficult (if you do not know how to write a legal brief, you are in for a surprise) and expensive.
+If you are thinking of appealing, you must talk to an attorney to know about all your rights and to see if your case is worth appealing.
+Sometimes you will lose more on attorney fees than you will lose from a judgment.

 There are those cases that you want to appeal out of principle and a lot of weight should be given to that.
 However, talking to an attorney can give a better understanding of how to proceed.
 Appealing a small claims court case is much more difficult than “arguing it” the first time.

-Above I told that the court will be heard as “de novo” and that the small claims court will make a new decision without any deference to the lower court.
-This is true on the “legal sense of the word.”
+Above I detailed that the appeal will be heard as “de novo” and that the small claims court will make a new decision without any deference to the lower court.
+This is true in the “legal sense of the word”.
 You do not have to show that the lower court abused its discretion.

 Traffict Ticket eBook